AI-Governance-Lab/k8s-mlfow-demo/README.md

 Deploy MLflow 3.3.2 tracking on k3s with PostgreSQL + MinIO, including LLMOps basics and examples.

 ## What is MLflow (for managers)
-MLflow is a system of record for machine learning, LLMs and AI work.
-It keeps track of:
+MLflow is a system of record for AI work—covering traditional machine learning and modern generative AI (LLMs, chatbots, AI agents).
+It helps teams:
-- What you tried (experiments, parameters, code version)
+- Track what you tried: experiments, parameters, prompt templates, data and code versions
-- What happened (metrics, charts, artifacts like models and plots)
+- See what happened: metrics, evaluation reports, charts, model and output artifacts, latency and token/cost stats
-- What you kept (registered “best” models and versions)
+- Keep what worked: register approved models, prompts, and configurations with versioning and stages (Dev/Staging/Production)

 Value:
-- Faster iteration and collaboration (everyone sees comparable results)
+- Faster iteration and fair comparisons
 - Reproducibility and auditability (who ran what, with which data/code)
-- Smoother handoffs from experimentation to deployment
+- Smoother deployment, approvals, and rollbacks

 ## What is LLMOps
 LLMOps = the processes and tools to reliably build, ship, and run LLM apps—like DevOps/MLOps for generative AI.